Using Flexible Dieting (IIFYM) with MyFitnessPal Tutorial

-I’ve been using MyFitnessPal (iOS or Android) for a little while now and I can see first hand how it can be powerful in helping you track your macros and keep track of your calorie burn.
+I’ve been using MyFitnessPal (iOS or Android) for a long time now and I can see first hand how powerful it is in helping you track your macros and keep track of your calorie burn.
 It takes some practice and a little patience but after a couple of weeks, tracking becomes routine and highly worth it.

 Once you know the flexible dieting IIFYM basics, here’s how to get started.

 2. Open the app and log in using your facebook or twitter account (easiest), or create an account using a valid email address.